 But the learning doesn’t stop there: as a regular member of the Choir your son will learn all the attributes of a professional performer up until his very last day of School.
 These are skills he will keep for the rest of his life.

-The Choristers’ main point of contact when performing with the Choir is with the College’s Director of Music, Stephen Cleobury.
-Stephen is a Music Fellow of King’s College and is responsible for the Choir’s activities; he has held the post since 1983 and is one of the leading choral directors today.
+The Choristers’ main point of contact when performing with the Choir is with the College’s Director of Music, which from September will be Daniel Hyde.
+Daniel is a Music Fellow of King’s College and is responsible for the Choir’s activities; he succeeds Sir Stephen Cleobury in September 2019.

 Assisting the Director of Music are two Organ Scholars.
 They are undergraduate students of King's who, alongside their academic work, have responsibility for most of the organ playing in Chapel and the accompaniment of the Choir.
 The Organ Scholars also assist with morning chorister practices, as well as with training of the choristers and probationers.